What are the aromas of an oxidized wine?

 Go back to the Wine Aroma Dictionary

-Sherry is the typical note for oxidized wines.
+The typical oxidized wine aroma is reminiscent of Sherry wines.
 Learn more about it below.
-This is still a work in progress and we will add regularly new descriptors extracted from the wine aroma wheel.
+This is still a work in progress and we will regularly add new descriptors extracted from the wine aroma wheel.

 - Aroma: Sherry